cocos-creator/firedoc-2.x/GUIDE.md

 Firedoc is compatible with all YUIDoc tags (http://yui.github.io/yuidoc/syntax/).
 If you find some tags not working with Firedoc feel free to [submit an issue](https://github.com/fireball-x/firedoc/issues).

-Firedoc is based on YUIDoc so it only process comments, not actual code.
+> Firedoc is based on YUIDoc so it only process comments, not actual code.

 Firedoc has the following enhanced features:

-## Contents

 - [Members for Module](#members-for-module)
 - [Callback Function](#callback-function)